 Wardrobe Trivia: The black leather jacket that Marius wears in the later scenes, he also wears in Circle of Danger (1951) and in an episode of Maigret (1963).
 The spotted bow tie that he wears in earlier scenes when he first meets Heinrich Schlüter and when he plays the piano and sings at the bar, and the pyjamas, dressing gown and the gold and cream scarf he wears, he also wears in The Man Who Watched Trains Go By (1952).
 He also wore the scarf in The Red Shoes (1948).

-Availability: DVD (Pidax Film Classics) available on European sites from 28 May 2021.
-Can also be viewed in a very good print with English subtitles on YouTube.
+Availability: DVD (Pidax Film Classics).
+Release date: 28 May 2021.
+It can also be viewed in a very good print with English subtitles on YouTube.